5 Star Review

 • Good function of the unaffected lung (known as pulmonary reserve)

 The National Comprehensive Cancer Network does not recommend surgery for pleural mesothelioma cases that have progressed beyond stage 3A.
 Unfortunately, many patients are diagnosed after their cancer has progressed to stage 3B or 4.
-A late-stage diagnosis makes patients ineligible for this surgery.
+A late-stage diagnosis makes patients ineligible for an EPP.

 Surgeons may recommend pleurectomy/decortication for certain patients who cannot tolerate the more aggressive EPP surgery.
-A P/D may be more appropriate for patients with certain symptoms including entrapped lung syndrome and recurrent pleural effusions.
+A P/D may be better for patients with symptoms like entrapped lung syndrome and recurrent pleural effusions.

 How Is Extrapleural Pneumonectomy Performed?

-Before performing the extrapleural pneumonectomy surgery for mesothelioma, doctors carry out important tests to ensure a patient is a good candidate.
-Lung function tests determine if the remaining lung will be strong enough to work well on its own.
+Before performing the extrapleural pneumonectomy surgery for mesothelioma, doctors run tests to ensure a patient is a good candidate.
+Lung function tests check if the remaining lung will be strong enough to work well on its own.
 Doctors also check the patient’s heart health to confirm they are fit for major surgery.

 EPP Procedure Steps